View Gerald Rozum's Obituary on HTRNews.com and share memories

 |

 Family and friends may gather on Saturday, November 9, 2019 at St. James Catholic Church, Cooperstown, 18228 County Road R Denmark beginning at 10:30 am with a Memorial Mass to follow at 12:00pm (noon).
-Cotter Funeral and Cremation Care is assisting the family, online condolences and full obituary at www.cotterfuneralhome.com.
+Cotter Funeral and Cremation Care is assisting the family, online condolences may be offered at www.cotterfuneralhome.com.

 Published in Manitowoc Herald Times Reporter from Nov.
 4 to Nov.
 6, 2019